Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Pressure-driven flow

+The numerical solution of this equation is given in Appendix~\ref{subsec:pressure}.
+Starting from equal pressure and lowering the pressure in the right lead, a shock front appears near the throat and gradually shifts to the right lead, where it vanishes again.
+This is how the flow profile evolves from the \textit{critical} to the \textit{ideal} profile.

-Note that the solution to the left of the shock wave does not depend on the value of the pressure in the right lead.
-This is expected because the flow of information is bounded by the speed of sound and the regions are causally disconnected.
-It is the position of the shock wave itself that shifts when varying the pressure in the right lead, along with a change of the flow profile to its right.
-At the shock wave, there is a pressure jump $\Delta P$, which, in the case of $D = 2$, is maximal and equal to $\Xi P_\Le$ with $\Xi \approx 0.2$ when $P_\Ri / P_\Le = \xi \approx 0.75$, occuring at the position in the nozzle to the right of the throat with $A_\sw / A_\throat = 1/\xi$ (see Sec.~\ref{subsec:pressure} in SM for details).
+Note that the current flowing through the nozzle does not change for any supersonic profile between the \textit{critical} and \textit{ideal} profiles, as the current is determined by the pressure in the left lead, which is kept fixed.
+The current and flow speed saturate at their maximum value at the throat when reaching the sonic barrier and remain constant as the pressure in the right lead decreases.
+Also note that the solution to the left of the shock front does not depend on the value of the pressure in the right lead.
+This is expected because the flow of information is bounded by the speed of sound of the Dirac fluid, and hence the regions are causally disconnected.
+It is the position of the shock front itself that shifts when varying the pressure in the right lead, along with a change in the flow profile to its right.
+At the shock front, there is a pressure jump $\Delta P$, which, in the case of $D = 2$, is maximal and equal to $\Delta P_{\max} \approx 0.41 \, P_\Le$ when $P_\Ri \approx 0.81 \, P_L$, occurring at the position in the nozzle to the right of the throat where the cross section equals $A_\sw \approx 1.34 \, A_\throat$ (see Appendix~\ref{subsec:pressure} for details).